-Our head office is divided into departments, each of which with specialised work functions in relation to the types of tours.
-Within the different work areas there is a person with in-depth knowledge on the specific area.
+Our head office is divided into departments, each of which functions in relation to the types of tours and locations.
+Within the different work areas, there is a person with in-depth knowledge on the specific area.
 This ensures that our guests are being served with the best expertise available in the field.

-We currently employ 160 persons in our office in Copenhagen.
-In addition, we employ approximately 600 freelance tour leaders with Danish, Swedish, Norwegian and Finnish backgrounds, who work with the local tour operators at the travel destinations.
+We currently employ 146 persons in our office in Copenhagen.
+In addition, we employ approximately 800 freelance tour leaders with Danish, Swedish, Norwegian, Finnish and Polish backgrounds, who work with the local tour operators at the travel destinations.

-On an annual basis we handle approximately 1,000 tours serving more than 40,000 travellers, with net sales of approximately 700 million Danish Kroner (DKK).
+On an annual basis we handle approximately 1,000 tours, serving more than 40,000 travellers, with net sales of approximately 815 million Danish Kroner (DKK).